pashmaklang/pashmak/README.md

 # Aliases
-alias is a system to make alias for some codes.
+alias is a system to make alias for some codes (function).

 look at this example:
 ```bash